+The Korea Society and the Korea Trade-Investment Promotion Agency (KOTRA) are pleased to present a timely discussion on South Korea's capital market reforms.
 South Korea is undertaking its most ambitious capital market reform in years—an agenda to strengthen corporate governance, expand investor protections, and unlock deeper access to global capital.
 What does this moment mean for international investors, and what will it take to finally close the Korea discount?

-Join Namuh Rhee, Chairman of the Korea Corporate Governance Forum and a leading voice behind Korea's reform movement, for a keynote address, followed by a cross-border conversation with senior representatives from the Bank of Korea and two leading U.S. investment professionals on where the reforms stand, how Korea's macro landscape is reshaping its appeal, and what global capital needs to see next.
+Join Namuh Rhee, Chairman of the Korean Corporate Governance Forum and a leading voice behind Korea's reform movement, for a keynote address, followed by a cross-border conversation with senior representatives from the Bank of Korea and two leading U.S. investment professionals on where the reforms stand, how Korea's macro landscape is reshaping its appeal, and what global capital needs to see next.

 Keynote Speaker